well-prado/next-saas-rbac/README.md

 #### Conditions

-- Only owners may transfer organization ownership
+- Only owners may transfer organization ownership;
-- Only administrators and project authors may update/delete the project
+- Only administrators and project authors may update/delete the project;
-- Members can leave their own organization
+- Members can leave their own organization;